RakeJyals/assetto-corsa-lap-logger-plus/README.md

 - `ac.console` which logs to `log.txt` and is available via the console (Home key) in game.
 This persists only while running.

 By default, console logs are located at `C:\User\My Documents\Assetto Corsa\logs`

-> TODO: Replace with an image containing only the Lap Logger app.

 ![Image](/Documentation/20190518203937-HUD.jpg)